 When you harvest any species of bamboo, you will have an assortment of poles that are incredibly strong, but all slightly different in size.
 This makes it impossible to build multiple, standardized structures.
 CLB takes advantage of bamboo’s exceptional tensile strength and renewability, creating uniform beams and planks that architects and builders can rely on for large-scale projects with consistent results.

 In addition to its better-known features, like being the fast-growing plant on earth with a structural strength comparable to steel, bamboo also has other benefits.
 CLB panels have remarkable insulation properties, which apply to both sound and temperature.
 This makes for homes that are not only greener to build but also more energy-efficient to heat in the winter or cool in the summer.

 Sourcing engineered bamboo from around the globe

 Like most bamboo products, the lion’s share of engineered bamboo is coming from China.
-Bamboo flooring, bamboo plywood and bamboo cutting boards are almost exclusively made of Moso bamboo of Chinese origin.
+Bamboo flooring, bamboo plywood, and bamboo cutting boards are almost exclusively made with Moso bamboo of Chinese origin.

 In South America, especially Colombia, the local population has recently begun exporting its own formidable supply of Guadua bamboo.
 This giant timber bamboo has long held an important place in their culture.
 But now that the rest of the world is catching on to the greatness of bamboo, Colombians are recognizing its economic potential as an export crop.